carolekoziol/recipes/docs/breads/pizza_crusts.md

 #### Ingredients

-- 1 eggplants, unpeeled, slice crosswise or lenghtwise into 1/4-inch-thick
+- 1 eggplants, unpeeled, slice crosswise or lengthwise into 1/4-inch-thick
 - 1/2 cup homemade pizza sauce
 - toppings, uncooked (meat toppings have to be already cook)